 Meet your guide and other group members at the tour hotel in central Tokyo in the evening.
 We head out into the city's exciting streets and your guide will advise you the best options for food and drink.
 You might want to try an Izakaya restaurant.
 Izakaya are the quintessential Japanese destinations for casual eating and drinking - the two go hand in hand in Japan and these bars cluster around railway and subway stations.
-Join a post-work crowd relaxing over some of their favourite small dishes and their favourite beers, Sake and Shochu.
+Join a post-work crowd relaxing over some of their favorite small dishes and their favorite beers, Sake and Shochu.
+Accommodation: Hotel

 Today, we take a short train ride to Hida Furukawa, a beautifully-preserved old town with distinctive white-walled storehouses retaining the atmosphere of the Edo Period.
-Entering one of the oldest Machiya traditional residences, a local grandmother will show us the technique of cooking in a classic earth oven known as an "Okudo-san".
-We also sit around a traditional "Irori" fire pit where we grill the delicious sweet Ayu river fish together.
-After lunch, we have time to expore the town and taste Sake at the local brewery, which produces the finest Sake in the region.
+Entering one of the oldest Machiya traditional residences, a local grandmother will show us the technique of cooking in a classic earth oven known as an "Okudo-san" which is rarely used in modern times.
+We will also use traditional fireplace to grill delicious premium quality Hida Beef.
+After lunch, we have time to explore the town and taste Sake at the local brewery, which produces the finest Sake in the region.
 There will be free time to stroll the town of Takayama and chance to dine out at one of the local restaurants.
 Accommodation: Ryokan Inn Meals: Breakfast, Lunch

 This morning, we travel by local train to Asuka, Japan's first permanent capital.
 Sitting at the southern edge of the Yamato Plain, Asuka is home to some of the first Buddhist temples in Japan, built by Prince Shotoku in the 6th century.
 The small town is also dotted with burial mounds, said to be those of the first Emperors.
 As well as its historical legacy, Asuka also has a beautiful landscape of terraced rice fields.
 This morning, we visit a small-scale producing organic farmer who left city life 10 years ago and moved to the village.
-We have a chance to harvest vegetables and learn home cooking in the peaceful outdoor setting.
-If weather does not permit, the lunch venue will be a charming old Japanese house nearby.
+We have a chance to harvest vegetables and learn home cooking in a charming old Japanese house nearby.
 We have a true farm-to-table experience of preparing local dishes using vegetables grown in the area.
-The fruits of our labour will be our lunch today.
+The fruits of our labor will be our lunch today.
 In the afternoon we return to Osaka; the evening is at leisure.
 Accommodation: Hotel Meals: Breakfast, Lunch

-We travel back from Awaji island in the afternoon by train and head to the colourful Nishiki market, which has a well-deserved reputation for being Kyoto’s kitchen to see the fish, crab, pickles, tea, sweets and other foodstuffs on display.
+We travel back from Awaji island in the afternoon by train and head to the colorful Nishiki market, which has a well-deserved reputation for being Kyoto’s kitchen to see the fish, crab, pickles, tea, sweets and other foodstuffs on display.
 We will also discover the back lanes and traditions of Gion – a district famous for its Geisha (known as Geiko in Kyoto) and the brightly attired apprentice Geisha, known locally as Maiko.
 Dinner is at your leisure today on Gion-Shijo street.
+Accommodation: Hotel Meals: Breakfast